 *As per the Motor vehicles act whoever drives motor vehicles or causes or allows a motor vehicle to be driven without a valid license shall be punishable with imprisonment which may extend up to 3 months, or a fine which may extend to Rs.1000, or with both.*

 This means that parents or guardians can also be punished under the motor vehicles act if they permit their children to drive a vehicle without a valid driving license.

 3. Third party accidents & Claims

-Any vehicle driven by a driver without a valid licence is not eligible for a claim under the insurance as per the motor vehicles act.
-If you drive your car without a valid licence and cause an accident to happen, then the third party claims which arise as a result of the accident are not covered by your insurance company.
+Any vehicle driven by a driver without a valid license is not eligible for a claim under the insurance as per the motor vehicles act.
+If you drive your car without a valid license and cause an accident to happen, then the third party claims which arise as a result of the accident are not covered by your insurance company.
 All such claims will be rejected by the insurance company and any damages to the third party have to be paid by you failing which may result in imprisonment.

 4. Seizure of vehicle

 Driving a vehicle without a valid license can result in the seizure of the vehicle.
 As per the law in some states vehicle can be seized by the authorities and a fine has to be paid before getting hold of the vehicle.